 As you may have seen I shoot mostly female portraiture and a soft focus lens can be perfect for this if used correctly.
 I like to use flare in a creative way in my photos so a lens prone to flare is something I look forward to.
 The Leica M8 and Leica M9 colours in camera tend to be over saturated for my taste.
 Zeiss lenses especially are known to produce rich colours but I often like de-saturated tones if I am shooting colour portraits.
 Low contrast images means you retain maximum shadow and highlight detail so perfect for black and white photography.

-The right tool for the job –
+50mm lenses – The right tool for the job

 If you know that in your camera bag you have a high contrast Zeiss ZM Sonnar 50mm f1.5 lens and a low contrast Leica Summarit 50mm f1.5 lens then you can select your most suitable tool for the task.
-If a day is overcast with very little direction light I would select the ZM Sonnar to boost the contrast from the even light.
+When a day is overcast with very little direction light I would select the ZM Sonnar to boost the contrast from the even light.
 If however, I was shooting in potentially unflattering low direct sunlight, then I would chose the Leica Summarit to minimise blown highlights and retain both highlight and shadow details.

 Why not correct the photos during post processing?